 Aside from day to day operations, maintaining your building or property in optimal condition is a priority.
 Having a preventive maintenance plan with regular inspections and repairs will help to keep major building systems and equipment in good condition, avoiding bigger issues or costly repairs down the road.

-Why Bother with Preventive Maintenance?
+Why Bother with a Preventive Maintenance Checklist?

 Over time, things start to wear out, and regular upkeep is needed.
 If you’re just beginning to implement a preventive maintenance program, or reworking old processes, start by creating a detailed list of what needs to be checked.
 This should include major building systems such as plumbing, electrical, HVAC, as well as the general building condition and cleanliness.